silentg33k/chalkboard-installer/README.md

 Public installer for Chalkboard RC1.

 This repository contains only the public installer bootstrap and packaged RC1 release artifact.
-The main development repository can remain private.
+The main development repository remains private.

 ## Fresh Raspberry Pi Install